Frequently Asked Questions

 On what days and times can we find the Church open?

 The Church is always open on a Sunday morning.
 Our main service starts at 10.30 am and lasts about an hour.
-The service is usually a sung Eucharist and we very much hope you will stay and have a chat over coffee with us afterwards.
+The service is usually a sung Eucharist, using modern language, and we very much hope you will stay and have a chat over coffee with us afterwards.

 The Parish office on 01303 252947 (open Mondays, Wednesdays and Fridays from 10.00 am – 12.30 pm) can confirm opening times.

 The Church is open for quiet prayer on Mondays to Thursdays between 7.00 am and 9.00 am, with Morning Prayer said at 8.00 am.
-The Church is also open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays, Wednesdays, and Fridays from 10.00 am to 3.00 pm, and on Saturdays from 12.00 noon usually until 3.00 pm.
+The Church is also open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays, Wednesdays, and Fridays from 11.00 am to 3.00 pm (subject to availability of volunteer church welcomers), and on Saturdays from 12.00 noon usually until 2.00 pm.

-On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
+On Thursdays there is a said service of Holy Communion (Book of Common Prayer) at 10.30 am, lasting about 30 minutes.
 During Lent this moves to 11.30 am and is followed by a Lent Group at 12.00 noon.

 Can my group visit the church?